Simple suspension bridge: Comparison to other types

 A swingbridge at the Hokitika Gorge on the West Coast of New Zealand.

 In some contexts the term "simple suspension bridge" refers not to this type of bridge but rather to a suspended-deck bridge that is "simple" in that its deck is not stiffened.
 Although simple suspension bridges and "simple" suspended deck bridges are similar in many respects, they differ in their physics.
 On a simple suspension bridge, the main cables (or chains) follow a hyperbolic curve, the catenary.
 This is because the main cables are free hanging.
 In contrast, on a suspended deck bridge (whether "simple" or not) the main cables follow a parabolic curve.
 This is because the main cables are tied at uniform intervals to the bridge deck below (see suspension bridge curve).

 The differences between these two curves were a question of importance in the 17th century, worked on by Isaac Newton.
 The solution was found in 1691, by Gottfried Leibniz, Christiaan Huygens, and Johann Bernoulli who derived the equation in response to a challenge by Jakob Bernoulli.
 Their solutions were published in the Acta Eruditorum for June 1691.

 A stressed ribbon bridge also has one or more catenary curves and a deck laid on the main cables.
 Unlike a simple suspension bridge however, a stressed ribbon bridge has a stiff deck, usually due to the addition of compression elements (concrete slabs) laid over the main cables.
 This stiffness allows the bridge to be much heavier, wider, and more stable.

 History

-The simple suspension bridge is the oldest known type of suspension bridge and, ignoring the possibility of pre-Columbian trans-oceanic contact, there were at least two independent inventions of the simple suspension bridge, in the wider Himalaya region and South America.
+The simple suspension bridge is the oldest known type of suspension bridge and, ignoring the possibility of pre-Columbian trans-oceanic contact, there were at least two independent inventions of the simple suspension bridge, in the wider Himalaya and East Asian region and in South America.